Bordered complex Hadamard matrices and strongly regular graphs: Strongly regular graphs

 \section{Strongly regular graphs}

 In this section, we review basic properties of symmetric $2$-class association schemes and strongly regular graphs.
 Let $\mathfrak{X}=(X,\{R_i\}_{i=0}^2)$ be a symmetric $2$-class association scheme with the first eigenmatrix (\ref{eq:d2P}).
-We have the following three cases in (\ref{eq:d2P}): (a) $r+s\geq0$, (b) $r+s=-1$, (c) $r+s\leq-2$.
-Suppose that (c) holds.
+We have the following three cases in (\ref{eq:d2P}): (i) $r+s\geq0$, (ii) $r+s=-1$, (iii) $r+s\leq-2$.
+Suppose that (iii) holds.
 Then the eigenvalues of $R_2$ satisfy $-(r+1)-(s+1)\geq0$.
 By exchanging $R_1$ and $R_2$, we may assume that $r+s\geq-1$ without loss of generality.
-Therefore we only consider the two cases (a) and (b).
+Therefore we only consider the two cases (i) and (ii).
 Under this assumption, we have

-Indeed, if $k_2=1$, then $R_2$ is a matching, and hence the eigenvalues satisfy $-r-1=-1$ and $-s-1=1$.
+Indeed, if $\ell=1$, then $R_2$ is a matching, and hence the eigenvalues satisfy $-r-1=-1$ and $-s-1=1$.
 This implies $r+s=-2$, contrary to our assumption.